Tue December 17 2024

 Last Will and Testament Under Thai Law

 Although it can be difficult and uncomfortable to contemplate, it is prudent to plan ahead as to how your assets will be managed when you pass away to ensure those assets will be properly distributed to your loved ones.
-A will can be subject to many legal complications, potentially leading to its being invalid.
-Here are some of the critical things you need to know in order to write a will that is legally enforceable as a matter of Thai law.
+A Last Will can be subject to many legal complications, potentially leading to its being invalid.
+Here are some of the critical things you need to know in order to write a Last Will that is legally enforceable as a matter of Thai law.

-The person who makes a will is called a testator.
+The person who makes a Last Will is called a testator.
 Only a natural person can be a testator since a juristic person or entity cannot naturally pass away (but can be dissolved).
-For the will to be valid, the testator must not be acting under duress, mistake, or the effects of fraud, or else the will can be later revoked or otherwise held invalid.
+For the Last Will to be valid, the testator must not be acting under duress, mistake, or the effects of fraud, or else the will can be later revoked or otherwise held invalid.

 Legal Age for Testator